 Operators seeking the latest updates for flying to a particular foreign destination can find the most recent information from the U.S. Department of State.
 Each embassy is providing continuous updates on restrictions, practices, and travel bans.

-FAA and CDC Passenger and Crew Precautions
+FAA and CDC Passenger Precautions

 Anyone on layover should stay in their hotel rooms to the extent possible, limit their activities in public, and practice social distancing.
 Social distancing means avoiding crowded places, not going to mass gatherings and generally staying about 6 feet from others, when possible.